 Basically, then, he’s urging voters to write their policy suggestions on a postcard, wrap it in a $50 bill, and send it to him, care of the El Paso Municipal Hospital for the Easily Distracted.

 Those poor Democrats are always looking for the next big thing.
 Barack Obama managed to catch lightning in a bottle, way back in 2008, but he had a more acceptable skin tone.
 Also, Obama knew how to stand still while speaking.
 When Beto speaks, he infects his audience with nervous energy.
 As they watch the lanky git waffle on, these people in the crowd are not asking themselves what they can do for their country or even what their country can do for them.
 They’re asking, “Does this guy need to pee?
 Why didn’t he pee before he started talking?
 What’s he pointing at?
 Now he’s waving – who’s he waving at?
 You gonna eat that cheese?”

 No, Beto is not the next Obama.
 He’s not the next JFK.
 He’s a nervous, white, Irish-American with only a borrowed vision for the future.
 He speaks highly of himself but has yet to realize that his narrow defeat by Ted Cruz wasn’t about him; it was about the left’s obsessive desire to unseat Cruz.
 Whoever had run against the Texas senator would have been the recipient of equal enthusiasm, whether his name was Beto O’Rourke, Bozo The Clown or Chucky The Killer Doll From That Movie.

-If his fellow primary competitors don’t beat this annoying guy to death in the meantime, O’Rourke will get crushed at the first primary debate, and then he’ll be off back to Texas to open an aerobics studio for washed-up boy band members.We value your comments!
-Please weigh in on our comment section below.
+If his fellow primary competitors don’t beat this annoying guy to death in the meantime, O’Rourke will get crushed at the first primary debate, and then he’ll be off back to Texas to open an aerobics studio for washed-up boy band members.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com